 A needs assessment will enable you to identify what HR features are essential vs. the ones that would be nice to have.
-It is important to include features that your administrators may want, and areas that would improve your users’ experiences as well.
-While performing the assessment, you may realize how much time your team is spending trying to make processes work like timesheet or time-off requests.
-You may also find out that clunky systems may be the reason why few people enroll in benefits by the deadline or why many payroll errors are identified when you conduct an audit.
+It is important to include features that your administrators may want and areas that would improve your users’ experiences.
+While performing the assessment, you may realize how much time your team is spending trying to make processes work, like timesheets or time-off requests.
+You may also find out that clunky systems may be the reason why few people enroll in benefits by the deadline or why many payroll errors are identified when you conduct an audit, to name a few.

-When is the perfect time to make a payroll or HR system switch?
+When is the ideal time to make a payroll or HR system switch?